 This program is not retroactive.
 Any safe room under contract or installed before receiving a notice to proceed from Rowlett OEM will not qualify for a rebate.

-Rebates will be for up to $3,000 or fifty percent (50%) of the construction or installation cost of a residential safe room.
+Rebates will be for up to $3,000 or fifty percent (50%) of the construction or installation cost of a residential safe room, whichever is less.